smart-scaler/smartscaler-tutorials/terraform/README.md

 		terraform apply -auto-approve

-* Destroy all the sevices that was applied in the Kubernetes cluster
+* Destroy all the services that was applied in the Kubernetes cluster

 		terraform destroy # and confirm with "yes"